Begusarai (TV series)

 Begusarai is a soap opera that aired on &TV.
 The show aired from 2 March 2015 to 24 June 2016.
 The show was produced by Swastik Pictures.
 It starred Shivangi Joshi, Vishal Aditya Singh, Shweta Tiwari, and Sartaj Gill in lead roles.

-The show is set in Begusarai, Bihar which shows the story of a High Respcted goon-based Thakur family in Begusarai, turns the love of family into hate and violence when their sons Priyom and Lakhan falls for their Shy neighbour servants daughter Poonam.
+The show is set in Begusarai, Bihar which shows the story of a High Respected goon-based Thakur family in Begusarai, turns the love of family into hate and violence when their sons Priyom and Lakhan falls for their Shy neighbour servants daughter Poonam.